Working with Couples, Families and Children PG (10068.2)

 Special assessment requirements

 All Assignments in this unit are graded.
-In order to pass this unit, all assignments must be submitted and an overall mark of 50% or more must be reached in each assignment.
+In order to pass this unit, all assignments must be submitted and a mark of 50% or more must be reached for each assessment

 Refer to the Assessment Policy and Procedures

-Assessments will be moderated, as per the School Moderation Procedures.
-A copy of Moderation Procedures is available on UCLearn.
+Assessments will be moderated, as per the Faculty Moderation Procedures.

 The Graduate Diploma and Master of Counselling have been designed to meet the Psychotherapy and Counselling Federation of Australia (PACFA) accreditation requirements which includes 200 hours face to face learning.
 This translates to at least an 80% attendance in each unit.
 It is expected that students will attend all sessions unless prevented by illness or other unforeseen situations.
 In these circumstances students should notify the lecturer in advance where possible.
 In order to meet the required professional and educational standards students must discuss catch-up work with the lecturer when two 3 hours sessions have been missed.